reeseglasscock/find-doctor/README.md

 npm install
 ```

-You will then be able to run the program on your computer or start the test environment by running the scripts located in the package.json file in the repo.
-To run the test environment you can run:
+You will then need to make sure you get your API key set up to run the program.
+You can register for your API by going to https://developer.betterdoctor.com/signup to sign up.
+Afterwards create a .env file and save your key with the variable exports.apiKey=[YOUR_API_KEY]:

 ```
-npm run test
+touch .env
 ```

-This program does not have a front end interface, but if you design a front end to interact with this program you can run it with node but running this command:
+To run the program run the command from the project file:

 ```
 npm run start